richardreiter/melo-merch/README.md

 - __Products Page__

   - The Products Page features a sort by box where the shopper can sort products by Price (low to high), Price (high to low), Rating (low to high), Rating (high to low), Name (A-Z), Name (Z-A), Category (A-Z), Category (Z-A).
-  - Users are able to see the products details', such as photo, name, price, category, rating, description.
+  - Users are able to see the product's details', such as photo, name, price, category, rating, description.
-  - If a user clicks on a photo it brings the user to that Product's Detail Page.
+  - If a user clicks on a photo, it brings the user to that Product's Detail Page.
   - A back to top arrow up button can be found at the bottom right of the page.

 ![Products Page](media/docs/mm-products-page.png)

 - __Product Detail Page__

-  - The Product Detail Page features its product's image (which fully opens in a new tab upon click), name, price, category, size (if product has one), if it's limited edition or not, rating, description.
+  - The Product Detail Page features its product's image (which fully opens in a new tab upon click), name, price, category, size (if the product has one), if it's a limited edition or not, rating, description.
   - Users are able to click on the input box's -/+ buttons to choose the quantity of the product they wish to add to their cart.

 ![Product Detail Page](media/docs/mm-product-detail-page.png)